BenHenderson09/OpenMatrixLib/README.md

 OpenMatrixLib is an open-source library created for development with matrices, OML is made for Java.

   - Matrix operations such as matrix-multiplication, transpose, mean average and more
-  - Brilliant for use with data-science and specifically neural networks
+  - Good for use with data-science and specifically neural networks
-  - Completely customizable with easy instructions for develoment
+  - Completely customizable

 # Setup